Skip to content

 T

-Textiles - Charity shops and textile banks are able to take clothes, bed linen, blankets, curtains, hats etc. Damaged clothing can be cut up and used for cleaning cloths.
+Textiles - These can be left in a carrier bags(s) (not charity bags, as legally we cannot collect them) next to the red box.
+Charity shops and textile banks are also able to take clothes, bed linen, blankets, curtains, hats etc. Damaged clothing can be cut up and used for cleaning cloths.

 Tyres - Rubber has been banned from landfill since 2003, and it's not just tyres.
 Anything made from rubber has to be kept away from landfill.
-So most mechanics and garages that fit tyres will take away your old ones for a small charge (normally £1-2).
+So most mechanics and garages that fit tyres will take away your old ones for which there may be a small charge for.

 U